jfpatrick/sy-bi-comrad-template/README.md

 Models should send their data to the Views by emitting Signals that match corresponding Slots in the View or Presenter.

-In the example application, you can see how the `ExampleModel` class does mostly PyJapc SET operations, while the plots' models retrieve data.
+In the demo application, you can see how the `ExampleModel` class does mostly PyJapc SET operations, while the plots' models retrieve data.

 #### `be_bi_pyqt_template/models/papc_setup`